agarnitin86/Data-Science-Interview-Preparation/classification.md

 p = the probability of an event happening
 1 – p = the probability of an event not happening

+## MLE Estimation for Logistic Regression
+Although we could use (non-linear) least squares to fit the logistic model , the more general method of maximum likelihood is preferred, since it has better statistical properties.

 ## Resources to understand MLE estimation for Logistic Regression
 1. [lecture05.pdf (zstevenwu.com)](https://zstevenwu.com/courses/s20/csci5525/resources/slides/lecture05.pdf)
 1. [Logit.dvi (rutgers.edu)](https://stat.rutgers.edu/home/pingli/papers/Logit.pdf)